Haufe-Lexware/wicked.haufe.io/doc/deploying-locally.md

+**IMPORTANT**: This documentation is currently outdated and must be updated after the wicked 1.0.0 release.

+---

 # Deploying an API Portal locally

 In order to deploy an API portal locally on your development machine, you may follow these steps.